econ-ark/HARK/README.md

 - Blogging, speaking about, or creating tutorials about HARK
 - Helping others in our mailing list

-If you are worried or don’t know how to start, you can always reach out to the [TSC](#tsc-technical-steering-committee) or simply submit [an issue](https://github.com/econ-ark/HARK/issues/new) and a member can help give you guidance!
+If you are worried or don’t know how to start, you can always reach out to through the glitter [community](https://gitter.im/econ-ark/community)(#tsc-technical-steering-committee) or simply submit [an issue](https://github.com/econ-ark/HARK/issues/new) and a member can help give you guidance!

-**After your first contribution please let us know and we will add you to the Contributors list below!**

 To install for development see the [Quickstart Guide](https://docs.econ-ark.org/guides/installation.html).